daattali/ddpcr/README.md

-This package provides an interface to explore, analyze, and visualize droplet digital PCR (ddPCR) data in R. It also includes an interactive web app to facilitate analysis by anyone who is not comfortable with using R, which is [available online](http://daattali.com/shiny/ddpcr/) and can also be [run locally](#r-interactive).
+This package provides an interface to explore, analyze, and visualize droplet digital PCR (ddPCR) data in R. It also includes an interactive web application with a visual user interface to facilitate analysis for anyone who is not comfortable with using R. The app is [available online](http://daattali.com/shiny/ddpcr/) or it can be [run locally](#r-interactive).

 This document explains the purpose of this package and includes a tutorial on how to use.
 It should take about 20 minutes to go through